Lipen/discrete-math-course/typst/lec-logic.typ

 == Fitch Notation

 #Block[
-  _Fitch notation_ is a structured format for writing natural deduction proofs:
+  _Fitch notation_ is a structured format for natural deduction proofs:
-  - *Vertical lines* show the _scope_ of assumptions
+  - *Horizontal lines* separate premises from derived formulas
-  - *Indentation* indicates subproofs (nested assumptions)
+  - *Indentation* (in full Fitch style) shows subproof scope
   - Each line is *numbered* and *justified* by a rule ]